-If the guest cancels a booking with a fee, you’ll need to mark the guest’s credit card as invalid on the Extranet in order to waive the commission fee.
+If the guest cancels a booking with a fee, you’ll need to mark the guest’s credit card as invalid in the extranet in order to waive the commission fee.
 This can only be done before invoices are generated.

-If you already issued the invoice to the guest, the Mark credit card as invalid button won’t appear.
-In this case, you’ll need to dispute our invoice once you receive it.
+If you’ve already issued the invoice to the guest, the Mark credit card as invalid button won’t appear.
+In this case, you’ll need to dispute our invoice once you’ve received it.

 If the guest cancels a non-refundable booking, you can charge them the normal fees.

-If a guest asks to cancel a booking free of charge (without using the self-cancellation tool), you can accept the request by going to the booking on the Extranet and clicking Request to cancel booking.
+If a guest asks to cancel a booking free of charge (without using the self-cancellation tool), you can accept the request by going to the booking in the extranet and clicking Request to cancel booking.
 This will trigger a free-of-charge cancellation.

-If a guest asks to cancel a booking free of charge, you can accept it by going to the booking on the Extranet and clicking Request to cancel booking.
+If a guest asks to cancel a booking free of charge, you can accept it by going to the booking in the extranet and clicking Request to cancel booking.
 This will trigger a free-of-charge cancellation.

 Handling property closures

-If your local government requires your property to close temporarily, make sure you do the following:
+If your local government requires your property to close temporarily, make sure you do the following things:

-- Close your rooms on our platform for the period that your property is closed to avoid receiving new reservations that you aren’t able to honor
+- Close your rooms on our platform for the period that your property is closed to avoid receiving new reservations that you aren’t able to honour

-- Make sure you contact any guests who are scheduled to arrive during the closure to let them know they won’t be able to stay at your property
+- Make sure you contact any guests you have scheduled to arrive during the closure to let them know they won’t be able to stay at your property

 - If you choose to cancel any upcoming reservations, you can do so with no charge or a full refund to the guest – we’ll waive the cost of our services for these cancellations